Nikolay1998/numerical-root-finding-algorithms/README.md

 Run with ```mvn javafx:run```.

 Application have JavaFX GUI where user can specify:
-* range for root searching
+* range for root searching;
-* epsilon - minimal segment length after which program return result if searching.
-Used for both Newton's and dichotomy methods.
+* epsilon - minimal segment length after which program return result if searching, used for both Newton's and dichotomy methods;
-* delta - minimal value after which program return result if searching.
-Used for dichotomy method.
+* delta - minimal value after which program return result if searching, used for dichotomy method;
-* approximation - starting approximation point.
-Used for Newton's method.
+* approximation - starting approximation point, used for Newton's method;

 ![img](img.png)

+2019.